Extras For Ceremonies

 Marriage is a coming together of two lives, and a celebration of the love of two

 people.
 But it is more.
-The love that you feel for one another is the flowering of a
+The love that you feel for one another is the flowering of

-for you.
+caring for you.
 Their love for you has brought them great happiness and great

 challenges, and their love did not diminish as they met these challenges.
-That is
+That

-on this happy occasion.
-As a token of your gratitude for your families, I would like
+brought together on this happy occasion.
+As a token of your gratitude for your

-to ask you to offer these symbols of eternal love, these roses, to your mothers.
+families, I would like to ask you to offer these symbols of eternal love, these

-(Both bride and groom can hand the roses to each mother together, offering the
+(Both bride and groom can hand the roses to each mother together, offering

-mothers kisses if they wish.)
+the mothers kisses if they wish.)

 (back to top)